Pharmacy Technician Degree

 Pharmacy Technicians hold a variety of responsibilities including receiving incoming prescriptions, transcribing physicians’ orders, calculating dosages, using drug distribution systems, preparing IVs, packing medications, filling patient cassettes, labeling prescriptions and interfacing with patients.

-Pharmacy Technicians can find work in hospitals, medical centers, skilled nursing facilities, private pharmacies, retail drug stores, outpatient clinics and pharmaceutical companies.
+As a Pharmacy Technician you can find work in hospitals, medical centers, skilled nursing facilities, private pharmacies, retail drug stores, outpatient clinics and pharmaceutical companies.

 What will I learn?